PA-5400 MPC-A Component Descriptions

 In a typical installation, HSCI-A on the first firewall connects directly to HSCI-A on the second firewall and HSCI-B on the first firewall connects to HSCI-B on the second firewall.
 The purpose of HSCI-B is to increase the bandwidth for HA2/HA3 processing.
 This provides full 80-200Gbps transfer rates.
 In software, both ports (HSCI-A and HSCI-B) are treated as one HA interface.

 You can configure HA2 (data link) on the HSCI ports or on NC data ports.
 When configuring on dataplane ports, you must ensure that both the HA2 and HA2-Backup links are configured on dataplane interfaces.
-A mix of a dataplane port and an HSCI port for either HA2 or HA2-Backup will result in a commit failure.
+HA2-Backup cannot be configured on the HSCI ports.

 Two SFP/SFP+ logging ports that offer 1/10GE connectivity and are used as log interfaces.
-LOG-1 and LOG-2 are bundled by default as a LAG (link aggregation group).
-To leverage both ports, they must be connected to a LAG aware switch.
+LOG-1 and LOG-2 are bundled as a single logical interface called

 You must Configure Log Forwarding to forward logs from the log interface to one or more log collectors.
 If the log interface is not configured, the management interface is used to forward logs instead.